rguilcas/coldpulse/README.md

 ***If Python is already installed on your machine and is ready to use from command line, skip this step***

 Before anything, you need to install Python on your machine.
-We suggest downlading the [Anaconda environment] ( https://www.anaconda.com/).
-If you are using Windows, make sure to tick the box `Add anaconda to your PATH` when installing it.
-If you are using Mac, this should be automatic.
+We suggest downlading the [Anaconda environment] (https://docs.anaconda.com/anaconda/install/index.html).

 ### Donwloading the `cold_pulses` package

-Once python is installed, open a command prompt window, and install the `cold_pulse` package by typing:
+Once python is installed, open a command prompt window, and install the `coldpulse` package by typing:
 ```
 pip install https://github.com/rguilcas/coldpulse/zipball/master
 ```